Rotary Dragon Boat Challenge

 Team - Each team will consist of a maximum of 16 paddlers and 1 drummer.
 Additional members should be enrolled, to allow substitutes to be used in later races.

 Declaration - Team Managers, when registering, will produce a list of team members, recorded on the Crew Declaration Form enclosed.
 The Team Manager will sign the declaration on behalf of the whole team, accepting all the risks involved in participating, and that all team members are fit and able to swim, as per the medical instructions below.
-He/she agrees not to hold Gable Events, the Rotary Clubs of Huddersfield and Wakefield Chantry, Wakefield MDC, and any designated Charities benefiting from this event, liable for any claims arising from any accident resulting in any loss or damage, including bodily injury or death, and agree to be bound by the Rules.
-Any team member considered by the Gable Events event Director to be unfit, or unsuitable for any reason including physical condition, alcohol or drugs, will not be permitted to race, and the Event Director’s decision in that respect will be final.
+He/she agrees not to hold Race The Dragon, the Rotary Clubs of Huddersfield and Wakefield Chantry, Wakefield MDC, and any designated Charities benefiting from this event, liable for any claims arising from any accident resulting in any loss or damage, including bodily injury or death, and agree to be bound by the Rules.
+Any team member considered by the Race The Dragon event Director to be unfit, or unsuitable for any reason including physical condition, alcohol or drugs, will not be permitted to race, and the Event Director’s decision in that respect will be final.

 Racing - Racing will commence around 10.00am and continue throughout the day to finish between 4.00 and 5.00pm Each team will race three times against the clock.
 The finalists will be determined by using each teams fastest time.
 Depending on the final number of teams competing, the heats will be between 2 or 3, boats, and the Grand Final will consist of 6 boats.